-By far, the largest portion of the Authority's net position reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), net of related debt (\$222 million and \$237 million at December 31, 2022 and 2021, respectively).
-This category comprises 71% and 79% of the total net position for 2022 and 2021, respectively.
-During 2022 and 2021, a decrease in the Authority's net investment in capital assets was a combination of the increase in fixed assets netted against the depreciation and amortization expenses and the decrease in bonds payable.
+By far, the largest portion of the Authority's net position reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), net of related debt (\$227 million and \$222 million at December 31, 2023 and 2022, respectively).
+This category comprises 72% and 71% of the total net position for 2023 and 2022, respectively.
 The Authority uses its capital assets primarily to provide public venues for baseball (PNC Park), football (Acrisure Stadium), hockey and other arena events (PPG Paints Arena), and for convention center events (Convention Center).
 Other major capital assets are parking garages, and the North Shore Riverfront Park.
 Consequently, these assets are not available for future spending.
-All but \$3.7 million and \$4.6 million of the Authority's capital assets are capitalized and in service at December 31, 2022 and 2021, respectively.
-Amounts allocable to construction-in-progress mainly related to the Convention Center capital projects for various flat roof and security system projects.
-Total net position also includes a restricted net position of \$84 million and \$64 million at December 31, 2022 and 2021, respectively.
+All but \$8.2 million and \$12.5 million of the Authority's capital assets are capitalized and in service at December 31, 2023 and 2022, respectively.